flimflam-austin/hugo-cms-test/site/content/quick_reads/20190108-19-01-08-pompeo-trip-to-middle-east/index.md

     _key: card-3-cdf46271-7eb4-43fa-8bbc-caf4236c6816
   - order: 3
     body: >-
-      > ‘One day he (President Trump) is saying we are in Syria for the long term to fight Iran.
+      "One day he (President Trump) is saying we are in Syria for the long term to fight Iran.
 The next day Trump says we’re leaving in 30 days and Iran can do whatever it wants in Syria.
 It’s impossible to be effective in this environment.”

       Ilan Goldenberg, fmr.
 Obama official, now w/the bipartisan nonprofit Center for a New American Security.
 Sec.
 Pompeo plans to speak about